Answers to Frequently Asked Questions

 A: Partly for historical reasons and for their unique capabilities.
 The Sip/Puff Switch Box was developed first and is ideal for applications needing passive (no power required) switches that short two electrical contacts with a sip or a puff.
 The Breeze came along as new technology became available and it also offers a built-in USB interface at no additional charge.

-A: Not directly, but using a so-called keyboard macro program you can use a sip or puff event to do many things – such as a left double click.
+You can also use a so-called keyboard macro program to turn a single sip or puff event into a left double click, or to perform other more complex tasks.
 Read the following document for instructions on using AutoHotKey on a Windows machine.

 Origin Instruments Corporation